MorningStarGG/Firebot-Goal-Tracker/README.md

 For issues or feature requests, please check the following:
 1. Verify your configuration
 2. Check your browser source setup
-3. Review your JSON formatting
-4. Contact the developer with detailed information about your issue
+3. Contact the developer with detailed information about your issue

 ## License